EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 non-overlapping intervals is completely independent.

-Surprisingly, in describing the crinkled arc, we have also incidentally formulated a representation of Brownian motion, a connection that we will elucidate.
+Surprisingly, in describing the crinkled arc, we have also incidentally formulated a representation of Brownian motion, a connection that we will now explore in more detail.

 Mathematically, Brownian motion is a stochastic process: a set of random variables
 $$\{W_t\}_{t\in[0,1]}$$ indexed by real-valued $$t$$ and defined by the following four